amirna2/genivi-manifest/README.md

 ```

 ```
-#Comment out due to avoid bitbake error with some GPLv3 licensed componnents
+#Comment out to avoid bitbake error with some GPLv3 licensed componnents
 #INCOMPATIBLE_LICENSE ?= "GPLv3"
 ```
 ##5.
 Start the build